 Just like Admiral Stockdale, Job knew he had no control over the outcome.
 He only controlled his response to it.
 And that response included patience and faith to get through it.

 All situations are temporary.
+Being on hold with customer service.
 Waiting for a deal to be signed.
 The loss of a valued employee.
-A pandemic.

 What makes us better leaders?

 Our faith that these things will be resolved.

 Our resilience in preparing and coming back stronger.